Alex-Davis0/dnd-race-descriptions/README.md

-# Dungeon and Dragon race
+# Race Descriptions of Dungeon and Dragon

 A dynamic HTML, CSS, and JavaScript solo project.
 A full stack JavaScript application for DnD players who want to see the descriptions of all the standard races in one place.